THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 or brilliance but they are nevertheless very beautiful.
 The colour of the jewels

-is important in understanding the prophetic significance of Israel’s tribes.
+is probably important in discerning the prophetic significance of Israel’s tribes.

 comparing heaven and earth people, in the same way God spoke to Abraham.